- Admission Requirements

 |CV/Resumé||One (1) is required.
 This must include an up-to-date CV of the applicant, with a Statement of Experience highlighting the student’s specific skills in research design, analysis, and writing; their willingness or ability to work collaboratively or in interdisciplinary teams; and their expertise, previous research, and/or work experience that positions the student to be successful in the interdisciplinary program.|

 |Data Science Specialization Form (MSc only)||One (1) is optional.
 You will need to complete the Data Science Specialization Form if you are interested in applying to the collaborative master’s program in Data Science.
 This will be made available to you when you apply.|

 |Language Proficiency (ESL Test Scores)||Required, if applicable.
 For Carleton’s ESL requirements and policies, please visit the ESL Requirements website.|

-Our programs have two application deadlines for each term.
-Students are encouraged to submit applications prior to the first deadline to increase their chances of securing financial support for their graduate studies.
+Health Sciences MSc and PhD programs have three possible intakes per year.
+As a result, the Department of Health Sciences application deadlines may be earlier than FGPA deadlines.
+Students are encouraged to submit applications prior to the departmental deadline to increase their chances of securing financial support for their graduate studies.

 - February 1: To be considered for funding

-- August 1: To be considered for funding if funds remain
+- August 1: To be considered for admission and funding, if space and funds remain